 The FDA provides periods of regulatory exclusivity following their approval of an NDA, which provide the holder of an approved NDA limited protection from new competition in the marketplace for the innovation represented by its approved drug.
 Five-year exclusivity precludes approval of 505(b)(2) applications or ANDAs by delaying the submission or approval of the application, while three-year exclusivity precludes the approval of the application.
 We intend to seek new chemical entity, or NCE, status for KP415, and we may seek NCE for other prodrug product candidates as appropriate.
 Five years of exclusivity are available to NCEs following the approval of an NDA by the FDA.
 An NCE is a drug that contains no active moiety that has been approved by the FDA in any other NDA.
 If a product is not eligible for the NCE exclusivity, it may be eligible for three years of exclusivity.
-Three-year exclusivity is available to the holder of an NDA, including a 505(b)(2) NDA, for a particular condition of approval, or change to a marketed product, such as a new formulation for a previously approved product, if one or more new clinical trials, other than bioavailability or bioequivalence trials, were essential to the approval of the application and were conducted or sponsored by the applicant.
+Three-year exclusivity is available to the holder of an NDA, including a 505(b)(2) NDA, for a particular condition of approval, or change to a marketed product, such as a new formulation for a previously approved product, if one or more new clinical trials, other than bioavailability or bioequivalence trials, were essential to the applicant.